ADIKURWA/ESP32Marauder/Installing-Firmware-via-OTA.md

 14. Browse for the firmware file you downloaded
 15. Click the `Update` button
     - The ESP32 Marauder will automatically reboot once the update process is complete
-16. Even though the device automatically reboots, hit the physical RESET button to force the device to hard reboot
+16. Even though the device automatically reboots, press the physical RESET button before disconnecting power to force the device to hard reboot